Creativity in Youth Ministry

 - Good theft remixes many ideas, but bad theft rips off a many ideas

-Where can you find ideas?
-Check out the Stuff You Can Use Facebook community, a community of over 13,000 youth workers who share ideas, learn from each other, encourage each other, and make each other laugh.
+Leverage youth ministry networks for inspiration.
+To find ideas for your youth ministry, check out the Stuff You Can Use Facebook community, a network of over 13,000 youth workers who share ideas, learn from each other, encourage each other, and make each other laugh.

 4.)
 Ask more questions

-In his book Creative Minds, Brian Grazer talks about how he makes a point to set up regular “curiosity conversations.”
-He finds an expert in some field, takes him or her out for lunch or coffee, and asks them about their work and life experiences.
+Add it to your schedule!
+In his book A Curious Mind, Brian Grazer talks about how he makes a point to set up regular “curiosity conversations.”
+He finds an expert in a profession, takes him or her out for lunch or coffee, and asks them about their work and life experiences.
 There are so many creative people at your fingertips; ask them questions!

 5.)
 Involve more people

-This is something we’ve seen firsthand be extremely valuable in the creation of Grow Curriculum & Strategy.
+We’ve seen the value of this firsthand at Stuff You Can Use!
+The creation of Grow Curriculum & Strategy would not have been possible had we not involved other people.
 To date, we’ve had over 75 official contributors (not including the amazing youth workers who have helped us crowdsource ideas)!

 6.)
 Take more risks